 Day of the Dead goes mainstream

 Not long ago, the Day of the Dead was largely unknown throughout the US.
-You couldn’t find Day of the Dead-themed LED candles at Target or kitchen towels at World Market decorated with “calaveras,” ornate and colorful skulls associated with this holiday.
+You couldn’t find Day of the Dead-themed candle holders at Target or kitchen towels at World Market decorated with “calaveras,” ornate and colorful skulls associated with this holiday.

 For several thousand years, indigenous people in what is now Mexico honored the dead with celebrations throughout the month of August.
 The commemoration was moved centuries ago to coincide with All Saints Day, and the more modern Día de los Muertos combines both pre-Columbian traditions and Catholic customs.